 Photographer Joel Jensen’s fascination with steam locomotives grew from a singular event.
-Driving east into Cheyenne, Wyoming, one morning in the late 1980s, he followed a plume of black smoke to its source—Union Pacific steam locomotive no. 8444 (since renumbered to its orginal 844), fired up and ready to depart with an excursion train.
+Driving east into Cheyenne, Wyoming, one morning in the late 1980s, he followed a plume of black smoke to its source—Union Pacific steam locomotive no. 8444 (since renumbered to its original 844), fired up and ready to depart with an excursion train.
 The sight made such an impression that he changed his travel plans on the spot, dropping everything to photograph the 8444.
 “From that point on,” he says, “steam became an obsession.”

 Over the ensuing two decades, Jensen ranged all over the American West, often sleeping in the back of his pickup truck, seeking operating steam locomotives from UP’s behemoths to diminutive narrow gauge engines.
-Infused with a deep appreciation for rural America that grew from his father’s penchant for two-lane roads, Jensen’s interests extend far beyond the locomotives to encompass the landscapes they traverse, the industries and communities they serve, and especially the people who keep them runnning.
-His photographs are as much a tribute to the crews, shopworkers, and volunteers, as they are to the locomotives themselves.
+Infused with a deep appreciation for rural America that grew from his father’s penchant for two-lane roads, Jensen’s interests extend far beyond the locomotives to encompass the landscapes they traverse, the industries and communities they serve, and especially the people who keep them running.
+His photographs are as much a tribute to the crews, shop workers, and volunteers, as they are to the locomotives themselves.

 In conjunction with photographer Joel Jensen, the Center produced Steam, An Enduring Legacy: The Railroad Photographs of Joel Jensen, to commemorate his book of the same name (W.W.
 Norton, 2011), which includes essays by the Center’s John Gruber, Scott Lothes, and Jeff Brouws.
-The exhibition consists of thirty meticulously crafted black and white prints, matted and framed to 22×26 inches.
-The show is on long-term loan to the Nevada State Railroad Museum, but it will be available to travel again in the future.
-For more information, get in touch with the Center at info [at] railphoto-art [dot] org or 608-251-5785.

 - California State Railroad Museum, Sacramento, March 9, 2011, through July 27, 2012